urohit011/Schemer/README.md

 ![Screenshot](https://raw.github.com/urohit011/Schemer/master/screenshot/schemer.png)

 Schemer lets you change colorscheme of your gnome terminal (Yes! only gnome terminal) very easily.
-Here are the following things it does
+It does the following things.

 - Fetches numerous colorschemes available on https://terminal.sexy (an awesome project by [George Czabania]).
 - Shows you how the colorscheme would look on your gnome terminal.